Forfar

 The town lies in Strathmore and is situated just off the main A90 road between Perth and Aberdeen, with Dundee (the nearest city) being 13 miles (21 km) away.
-It is approximately 5 miles (8 km) from Glamis Castle, seat of the Bowes-Lyon family and ancestral home of Her Majesty Queen Elizabeth the Queen Mother, and where the late Princess Margaret, younger sister of Queen Elizabeth II, was born in 1930.
+It is approximately 5 miles (8 km) from Glamis Castle, seat of the Bowes-Lyon family and ancestral home of Queen Elizabeth the Queen Mother, and where the late Princess Margaret, younger sister of Queen Elizabeth II, was born in 1930.

 Forfar dates back to the temporary Roman occupation of the area, and was subsequently held by the Picts and the Kingdom of Scotland.
 During the Scottish Wars of Independence, Forfar was occupied by English forces before being recaptured by the Scots and presented to Robert the Bruce.
 Forfar has been both a traditional market town and a major manufacturing centre for linen and jute.
 Today the main activities are agriculture and tourism around scenic Strathmore.
 The local glens are visited by hill-walkers, and there are ski-slopes in the mountains.
 The town is home to a number of local sporting teams, including the League Two football club, Forfar Athletic.

 The Forfar bridie, a Scottish meat pastry snack, is traditionally identified with the town.

 Etymology

-The genesis of the toponym Forfar is uncertain.
+The exact origin of the name Forfar is uncertain.
 One suggestion is that the name is Gaelic and means "a cold point", involving, fuar meaning "cold, chilly", and bhar meaning "a point".

 History

+Early history

 During one of the Roman invasions of modern-day Scotland, the Romans established a major camp at Battledykes, approximately 3 miles (5 km) north of Forfar; this camp was analysed to have held 50,000 to 60,000 men.
 From Battledykes northward the Romans established a succession of camps including Stracathro, Raedykes and Normandykes.

+Middle Ages

 During the Middle Ages, a "claimant" to the throne, the daughter of the leader of the Meic Uilleim, who were descendants of King Duncan II, had her brains dashed out on Forfar market cross in 1230 while still an infant.

 During the First War of Scottish Independence, the castle of Forfar was held by the English.
-After Robert the Bruce's victory over the Earl of Buchan, Philip, the Forester of Platane, together with some of his friends raised ladders against the wall and, climbing over, surprised the garrison and slew them.
-He then yielded the castle to Bruce, who rewarded him and gave instructions for its demolition.
+After Robert the Bruce's victory over the Earl of Buchan, Philip, the Forester of Platane, together with some of his friends, raised ladders against the wall and, climbing over, surprised the garrison and killed them.
+He then yielded the castle to Bruce, who rewarded him and gave instructions for its slighting.